Standley Lake Regional Park Boating

 All boats must meet ANS program guidelines before gaining access to the lake.

 Any vessel on the lake requires a boat permit and must abide by all Colorado state boating rules and regulations.
-Boats must be registered with the Colorado Boating Safety Program, operated by Colorado State Parks.
+Boats must be registered through Colorado Parks and Wildlife.

-For information on registering your boat, please visit the Colorado State Parks Boating webpage.
+For information on registering your boat, please visit the Colorado Parks and Wildlife webpage.
 After that, you can renew online.